erinejose/AI-Trip-Planner/README.md

    AI TRIP PLANNER

-- An AI Based web application that generates personalized travel itineraries using Gemini AI based on user inputs like no of days, destination, budget and other prefernces.
+- An AI Based web application that generates personalized travel itineraries using Gemini AI based on user inputs like no of days, destination, budget and other preferences.
 - Frontend - React, Tailwind CSS
 - Backend - Firebase